numberoverzero/bloop/docs/api/public.rst

 ----------------

 These are exceptions that you should be ready to handle in the normal course of using DynamoDB.
-For example, failing to load objects will raise :exc:`~.MissingObjects`, while conditional operations may fail with :exc`~.ConstraintViolation`.
+For example, failing to load objects will raise :exc:`~bloop.exceptions.MissingObjects`, while conditional operations may fail with :exc`~bloop.exceptions.ConstraintViolation`.

-.. autoclass:: ConstraintViolation
+.. autoclass:: bloop.exceptions.ConstraintViolation

-.. autoclass:: MissingObjects
+.. autoclass:: bloop.exceptions.MissingObjects

-.. autoclass:: RecordsExpired
+.. autoclass:: bloop.exceptions.RecordsExpired

-.. autoclass:: ShardIteratorExpired
+.. autoclass:: bloop.exceptions.ShardIteratorExpired

-.. autoclass:: TableMismatch
+.. autoclass:: bloop.exceptions.TableMismatch

 ---------
 Bad Input